Clemson-MSE/HemeLB-Carpentries/_episodes/06-gpus-with-hemelb.md

 `cudaMemcpy(h_A, d_A, size_of_d_A_in_Bytes, cudaMemcpyDeviceToHost)`

 These memory copies can be Synchronous (as above) or Asynchronous (`cudaMemcpyAsync`).
-In the case of asynchronous memory copy, the developed should provide the CUDA stream as a last argument to the `cudaMemcpyAsync` function call.
+In the case of asynchronous memory copy, the developer should provide the CUDA stream as a last argument to the `cudaMemcpyAsync` function call.
+This allows overlapping the memory copies with other operations (kernels or mem.copies) on the GPU running on different CUDA streams.

 ## Simple CUDA code example